ronikbhaskar/text_generator/README.md

   - `cd text_gen_web` to enter the root directory
   - `git checkout -b [name of your branch]` replace [name of your branch] with something you can identify as yours, like your GitHub username
     - make sure there are no spaces in the name of your branch: ✅ "ronik_is_the_best" ❌ "ronik is the best"
-  - `git add .; git commit -m 'initial commit'; git push --set-upstream origin/[name of your branch]` to create an online branch for your local branch to track
+  - `git add .; git commit -m 'initial commit'; git push --set-upstream origin [name of your branch]` to create an online branch for your local branch to track

 ### To try out your web app
 Navigate through your files, get to the folder called "text_gen_web", and double click on the file titled "index.html"